-After having selected five cacao crus from around the world, La Maison du Chocolat crafted recipes with distinct and elegant ganaches for chocolate lovers in order to discover all the subtleties of this brown “gold."
+After having selected five cacao crus from around the world, La Maison du Chocolat crafted recipes with distinct and elegant ganaches for dark chocolate lovers in order to discover all the subtleties of this brown “gold."

 An extremely rare type of cacao, Porcelana del Pedregal hails from Venezuela.
 It is a variety of white cacao beans with exceptional aromatic intensity, treasured for its rarity.

 In the North of Madagascar, the Sambinaro River flows from the high plateaux and nourishes the rich, alluvial plains.
 For decades, on both banks of this river, Trinitario and Criollo cacao trees have been cultivated, and have acclimated to this terroir.
 The richness of the soil favors the development of the spicy aromas in the cacao, typical of this region in Northern Madagascar.

 In Eastern Brazil, the Mata Atlantica Forest extends along the length of the eastern coast.
 On this land near Bahia, cacao trees were intentionally planted at the foot of the forest trees, giving the cacao a woody taste, and a chocolate flavor of exceptional intensity.

 The cacao, Trinitario, is cultivated and carefully fermented in the Dominican Republic, one of the most mountainous islands in the Antilles.
 The subtropical climate and diverse landscape of plains and mountains nurture the nuts and warm bread notes in this cacao.

 In Southern Ghana, the cacao culture is a well-established tradition.
 Between the beaches of Guinée and Lake Volta, the cacao trees are cultivated in this hot, humid terrain.
 On lands washed by tropical rains, one of the best cacao beans in Africa is born.